All-terrain vehicles are exciting and a great way to have fun. They can also cause severe harm and damage if you do not operate an ATV properly.

 - There are nearly a half million ATV accidents annually.

-ATV operation can get complicated whether you are on private property owned by someone who didn’t give you verbal or written permission, designated trails like a specifically designated ATV trail, paved street on public land or public lands, etc.
+ATV operation can get complicated whether you are on private property owned by someone who didn’t give you verbal or written permission, designated trails like a specifically designated ATV trail, the paved street on public land or public lands, etc.

 How to Keep Kids Save on ATVs